Nikolov999/cybersecurity-portfolio/README.md

-# cybersecurity-portfolio
-A collection of my cybersecurity labs, projects, and notes focusing on Blue Team operations, threat detection, and incident response.

 # 🛡️ My Cybersecurity Portfolio

 Hi, I'm Bobo — an aspiring **Blue Team Analyst** passionate about incident detection, threat hunting, and network defense.